School Nurse: Just The Facts

 - It’s good to know how to contact your school nurse because you never know when you might need them

 - School Nurse’s offer confidential support and advice, which means we would not discuss anything with other people or to your school.
 However, if the school nurse is concerned about your safety, for example, if you say something that makes your school nurse think that you or someone else is in danger, the school nurse will have to tell someone else

 - School nurses may not be based in your school, but they come to school regularly and have appointments that you can book

 - In an emergency dial 999

 To find out which team of school nurses cover your school, visit your local area section.

 How to get help

 To find out if your area has a text messaging facility have a look in your local area box below.
-Alternatively you can always contact your school nurse by visiting them in school.
+Alternatively you can always contact your public health nurse by visiting them in school.